-For the same reason that brands with products and services are partnering with micro-influencers who share their target audience, nonprofits are starting to do the same thing.
+For the same reason that brands with products and services partner with micro-influencers who share their target audience, nonprofits are starting to do the same thing.
 And the best part of it all?
-They're much more accessible and affordable (can I get an amen?) than the major influencers.
+They're much more accessible and affordable than the major influencers.

 A critical key to a successful partnership is to find micro-influencers who serve a niche that relates to your cause and shares a similar target audience.